 Summary: What Is A Stock Bubble?

-That my friend, is a very difficult question.
+That, my friend, is a tricky question.

 Individual stocks have soared to all time highs and cryptocurrency has exploded over the past 12-months.
 Does this mean the bubble is about to pop?
 Or are we just getting started?

 Well… anyone who claims to know the answer is either naïve or… lying.

 Timing the market is notoriously difficult (or impossible).

 The best thing you can do is arm yourself with knowledge.
 Learning more about making money in the stock market or investing in cryptocurrency gives you the best shot at being profitable.